DSA4264/project/technical_report.md

 [Insert the plot here please]
 We noticed that it operates from Yio Chu Kang Bus Interchange, and then loops at Bishan, then loops with Ang Mo Kio and then Bishan again.
 <br>
 However, it is impossible identify residential trunks as they are not labelled as such, so we ran a filtering algorithm on it.
-So we used a clustering algorithm, clustering on the average distance, to identify the residential trunk services.
+So we used a clustering algorithm, we clustered on the average distance, and identified the residential trunk services.

 ### 3.2 Phase Two
 #### 3.2.1 Mapping Planning Area
 We used the OneMap API to plot out the residential planning areas and their population numbers.
 For each bus routes that travels through the residential area, we then added the population number.
 The population number is not definite, but it is still a decent estimator of the population it could be served.
-#### 3.2.1 Obtaining Bus Frequency
+#### 3.2.2 Obtaining Bus Frequency
-We obtained bus frequency data
-#### 3.2.2 Calculating BUS-BUS Parallelism
+We obtained bus frequency data using the LTA DataMall API.
+Since the frequency range was given in a string format and a range, i.e `6-10 mins`, we had to format it to a int format to calculate an average frequency time.
+So for this case, the estimated time would have been 8 minutes.
-#### 3.2.3 Clustering Model
+#### 3.2.3 Creating a scoring system
+Now our final dataframe contains the following information
+1. Parallisation percentage WRT. each MRT line
+2. Population estate served
+3. Population number served
+4. Estimated passenger OD data
+5. Bus Frequency (Peak and off-peak)
+6. Average Distance
+We will be able to generate a scoring system based on this to determine the usefulness of the bus services.

 ## 4. Results
 ### 4.1 Results of Phase 1